 Arriving in South Africa

-For most visitors from Australia and New Zealand travelling on holiday to South Africa, the first glimpse of Africa is from the sky.
+For most visitors from Australia travelling on holiday to South Africa, the first glimpse of Africa is from the sky.
 Gauteng is South Africa’s smallest, but wealthiest province.
 The region is home to one of two capital cities, Pretoria (the other is Cape Town), Johannesburg and the country’s most well-known township, Soweto – once home to two Noble Peace Prize winners, Nelson Mandela and Desmond Tutu.

 Flights arrive into OR Tambo International Airport, a major, modern air travel hub, with connecting flights throughout South Africa, Africa and the world.
 All the standard airport conveniences including duty-free shopping, pharmacies, foreign exchange outlets and ATMs, are available.
 The South African currency is the Rand – roughly AU$1 is equivalent to R10 and South Africa represents excellent value for money for Australian and New Zealand tourists.